Some social media services use Open Graph tags to define what content is displayed when a post is shared.

-- To close this off you can type "/> right after the image address you've just entered.
+- To close this off, type "/> right after the image address you've just entered.
 See the image below for an example of the code in the <head> editor.